 What makes it yellow?

-I had always been a bit afraid of using turmeric as food coloring because I find the taste to be SO strong and didn’t want to ruin my desserts with that flavor.
+I had always been a bit afraid of using turmeric as food colouring because I find the taste to be SO strong and didn’t want to ruin my desserts with that flavour.
 But the amount I used was so minuscule that it didn’t affect the final taste at all.

-Because the flavor is so potent, I’d recommend only using a tiny amount of turmeric at a time.
-Mix it in first and if you’d like a deeper color, add some more.
+Because the flavour is so potent, I’d recommend only using a tiny amount of turmeric at a time.
+Mix it in first and if you’d like a deeper colour, add some more.

 Of course, this step isn’t totally necessary and is purely for aesthetic purposes.
-You can skip it altogether and just have a creamy white colored custard.
+You can skip it altogether and just have a creamy white coloured custard.
 It’ll taste amazing all the same!

 Ways to use custard

 I created this recipe mainly due to the fact that I was craving it when baking my old favourite school dinner desserts, caramel tart and vanilla sheet cake.
 So I’d definitely recommend pairing it with either of those.